-I graduated high school in June 1981 and despite having spent the past six years programming and teaching others too, I was told that I could not major in Computer Science because I was bad at math and I said goodbye to computing at graduation because who would ever see a computer again.
+I graduated high school in June 1981 and despite having spent the past six years programming and teaching others too, I was told that I could not major in Computer Science because I was bad at math.
+I said goodbye to computing at graduation because who would ever see a computer again???

 I came home from my freshman year at Berklee College of Music for Xmas 1981.
 My Mom told me to find a summer job.
 Summer camp jobs were my best bet and I applied to several during the holiday break.
 No camp would hire me to be a music counsellor since I didn’t play the guitar.
 While sitting in the office of Deerkill Day Camp, a family owned camp now led by a third generation, I was told that I was disqualified from being the music counsellor due to my guitar deficit, but the camp director/owner saw on my ersatz resumé that I had programmed computers in high school.